roidrage/riak-rugb/02_whats_riak/02_whats_riak.md

 * Buckets, keys, values
 * Buckets are like flat namespaces
 * Sane, RESTful HTTP interface
-* Protobufs if you want to
+* Or Protobufs for speed

 !SLIDE bullets incremental